Text original

 Block 3.
 Lipid metabolism

-- Digestion, intestinal absorption and transport of lipids
+- Digestion, intestinal absorption and lipid transport

 - Regulation of lipogenesis and synthesis of triacylglycerols